 Most CPAs and online tax resources agree that the miles you drive to your passengers, other miles you drive during your shift, and some commuting miles are deductible.
 If you don’t include those in the miles you deduct, you’re missing out on tax savings.

 Another mistake is to deduct too many miles.
 It’s tempting beef up your mileage number to increase the amount you get from the standard mileage deduction, but it’s a dishonest practice that could come back to haunt you if you’re audited.
 It’s one thing to include some miles that you believe are deductible, such as certain commuting miles, but it’s another to simply pad the number with extra non-business miles.

-How to avoid this mistake: Carefully log your miles using a tool like Stride Tax or QuickBooks Self-Employed to log and categorize mileage so you can correctly deduct business mileage.
+How to avoid this mistake: Carefully log your miles using a tool like Stride Tax to log and categorize mileage so you can correctly deduct business mileage.
 You want to strike the right balance between not enough (Uber and Lyft’s #’s), and too many.

 Feeling stuck or lost on taxes?
 A good place to get help